Not Quite Old Enough For Novelty To Set In

-- In this week's Black Perspective, Garrett interviews Jane, Belushi, and Gilda who are all playing immigrants, about their experience in America as foreigners and just how similar the situation is to being a black citizen in the USofA.
+In this week's Black Perspective, Garrett interviews Jane, Belushi, and Gilda who are all playing immigrants, about their experience in America as foreigners and just how similar the situation is to be a black citizen in the USofA.

-- Aykroyd then introduces a very serious segment on bad hairstyle choices while made on vacation to foreign countries.
+Aykroyd then introduces a very serious segment on terrible hairstyle choices while made on vacation to foreign countries.
 This is followed by Locked Up Abroad style interviews about such situations.

-- We then go back to the failing mall where the Scotch tape store is the only establishment that is doing any business.
-Gilda delivers tape to Maureen, who owns the mall's failing candy store, as we revisit the other characters from the other stores that we've met throughout this series of sketches.
-There's no great story to this sketch but I still find it fun because it reminds me of way back in the day when I worked at a Macy's and had these types of interactions in these types of stores.
+We then go back to the failing mall where the Scotch tape store is the only establishment that is doing any business.
+Gilda delivers the tape to Maureen, who owns the mall's failing candy store, as we revisit the other characters from the other stores that we've met throughout this series of sketches.
+There's no great story to this sketch, but I still find it funny because it reminds me of way back in the day when I worked at a Macy's and had these types of interactions in these types of stores.